-Master of Engineering in Aerospace Engineering is an engineering practice-oriented program.
+The Master of Science in Aerospace Engineering is a research-oriented program in which completion of a thesis is mandatory.

 The overall objective of the graduate program in Aerospace Engineering is to develop in a student the ability to define a technical problem, establish an appropriate mathematical or experimental model based on a firm understanding of the physical nature of the problem, analyze the problem by theoretical, numerical, or experimental techniques, and evaluate the results.
 Although this ability is developed in the context of aerospace problems, it is applicable to the engineering of any physical system.
 The program is designed for a student with any of the following specific objectives: